polterguy/polterguy.github.io/tutorials/getting-started/index.md

 ## Deploy Magic to a VPS

-The simples way to deploy Magic into production, is to use the following docker-compose file.
+The easiest way to deploy Magic into production, is to use the following docker-compose file.
 Copy the content below into a file named `docker-compose.yml`, replace `servergardens.com` with your own domain, replace thomas@servergardens.com with your own email address, make sure your server has Docker installed, and execute `docker-compose up -d`.
 Then create two DNS A records for _"api"_ and _"magic"_ pointing